Omarcito/indestructibleart.com/content/posts/2014-10-17-gamergate.md

 <img src='/images/featured/featgamergate.png' class='articlesImgCenter group'>

 >"Silence isn't complicity.
-Silence might also be not letting a campaign of hate and chaos be taken seriously by not giving it a place at the table." **- Jeff Gerstman, [Giant Bomb](http://www.giantbomb.com/articles/letter-from-the-editor-10-17-2014/1100-5049/)**
+Silence might also be not letting a campaign of hate and chaos be taken seriously by not giving it a place at the table." **- Jeff Gerstmann, [Giant Bomb](http://www.giantbomb.com/articles/letter-from-the-editor-10-17-2014/1100-5049/)**

 This is not a popular opinion with the people I know, but it is exactly how I feel.